 What costs and assistance should I know about?

-Whether you have a new or existing businesses it is critical to be aware of costs, incentives and grants that impact your business.
-This dashboard provides you with a snapshot of the major costs of conducting a business in Seattle and assistance available to Seattle businesses.
+Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
+This dashboard provides you with a snapshot of the major costs of conducting business in Seattle and assistance available to Seattle businesses.

 The Seattle business license tax is applied to the gross revenue that businesses earn.
 It is sometimes called the Seattle business and occupation tax (B&O tax) or gross receipts tax.
 The rate varies by business type and is only applied to businesses with gross revenue of $100,000 or more.

 |Business Type||Tax rate|